evkx/evkx.github.io/content/models/volkswagen/id.7/id.7_gtx_tourer/_index.md

 - The  screen on the steering column is 5.0 inches large
 - The touch screen on the dashboard's center is 15.0 inches large

-A head-up display is an optional system that projects speed and other important driver information onto the windshield.
+A head-up display is a standard system that projects speed and other important driver information onto the windshield.

 {{< sitefiguresized thumb="models/volkswagen/id.7/id.7_gtx_tourer/screens_1_st.jpg" title="Volkswagen ID.7 GTX Tourer" width="3000" height="2000"  >}}

+This model comes equipped with voice control as standard, allowing you to manage various functions through voice commands.

 ## Infotainment

 ### Navigation System

-With the an optional in-car navigation system, you have all the assistance you need to reach your destination effortlessly.
+With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

 ### Phone Mirroring